 Your health care provider may order this test if you have signs of a weak immune system (immunodeficiency disorder).
 It may also be ordered if you have a disease of the lymph nodes.
 Lymph nodes are small glands that make some types of white blood cells.
 The test is also used to monitor how well treatment for these types of diseases is working.

 One type of T cell is the CD4 cell, or "helper cell."
-People with HIV/AIDS have regular T-cell tests to check their CD4 cell counts.
-The results help the provider monitor the disease and its treatment.
+People with HIV/AIDS have routine T-cell tests to check their CD4 cell counts.
+The results help your provider monitor the disease and its treatment.

 Normal results vary depending on the type of T-cell tested.